huangyh45/PhyloAln/README.md

 #### Input
 PhyloAln needs two types of file:
-- the alignment file(s) with FASTA format.
+- the alignment file(s) with FASTA/STO/HMM/CM format.
 Trimmed alignments with conservative sites are recommended.
 Multiple alignment files with the same suffix should be placed into a directory for input.
 - the sequence/read file(s) with FASTA or FASTQ format.
 Compressed files ending with ".gz" are allowed.
 Sequence/read files from multiple sources/species should be inputed through a configure file as described in quick start.

 #### Output